 Mirrorless cameras are small and generally have smaller lenses.
 A bag full of mirrorless gear is going to be lighter than one full of DSLR equipment.
 But, again, people with bigger hands may not find them so comfortable to hold for long periods of time.

 Entry-level DSLRs are pretty small and light compared to more professional models.
 They are more limited in how you can control them but are easier to use for people with small hands.

 Do You Have A Camera Brand You Prefer?

 I do.
 I have always used Nikon cameras.
 But that’s no reason for you to.
 As I said in the previous section, it’s important for you to feel comfortable with the camera you chose.

 If you’ve previously used a Canon or Sony, you may be already familiar with how it feels in your hands and how the menus are laid out.
 Often, but not always, camera manufacturers will have the same style of menu in different camera models.
 This helps you use the camera with ease when you first pick it up.
-There’s less thinking involved and you can concentrate more on photography than on finding the right settings.
+There’s less thinking involved, and you can concentrate more on

 DSLRs will feel different than mirrorless or compacts, even across the same brand.
 Holding a camera that fits well in your hand is an important factor in choosing a new camera.
 Being able to navigate the menu system is also essential.